-We therefore consider a single-legged vertical hopper which can include substantial viscous damping.
+We therefore consider a single-legged vertical hopper that includes substantial viscous damping.
 Figure 4 depicts a sample time history of this hopping model.
-The massless leg has stiffness, k, damping, b, and an actuator that is able to provide a thrust force f(t) that is initiated after some time $t{off}$ and terminated after a fixed duration, $t{on}$ , or by lift-off, whichever occurs first.
+The massless leg has stiffness, k, damping, b, and an actuator that is able to provide a thrust force f(t) that is initiated after some time t{off} and terminated after a fixed duration, t{on} , or by lift-off, whichever occurs first.
 The stride period begins at t=0 as the robot touches down, which occurs when y=0, the spring's neutral length.
 During the ground contact phase, the ground reaction force is given by: